 Allele Inheritance

-- Homozygous major — Two copies of the major allele
+- Homozygous major — two copies of the major allele

-- Homozygous minor — Two copies of the minor allele
+- Homozygous minor — two copies of the minor allele

-- Heterozygous — One copy of each
+- Heterozygous — one copy of each

 For example, the two alleles of the BDNF gene are the major 'C' and the minor 'T'.
 The possible genotype combinations are: